Saturday, 16 February 2019

 Typical flower showing the outer bracts spreading and curving back into touching the inner bracts.

-Occasionally the outer bracts stay close in ( adpressed), not spreading.The outer bracts are thin and are hairless except for slight a cobwebby ( arachnoid) hairs.
+Occasionally the outer bracts stay close in ( appressed), not spreading.The outer bracts are thin and are hairless except for slight a cobwebby ( arachnoid) hairs.
 They are about a third in length of the inner bracts which have short black hairs mainly on or close to the centre line plus the white cobwebby hairs.

 Overall colour of the bracts is pale green with edges slightly paler again.